-If you want to be there for someone who’s dealing with depression, you’re already being a great friend.
-It can be hard to know exactly how to help and what to say to someone who is struggling.
-Remember that each person is different, and while these tips are a guide, it’s important to talk with your friend about what they feel they need.
+If you want to be there for someone who’s dealing with depression or anxiety, you’re already being a great friend.
+It can be hard to know exactly how to help someone with depression or anxiety, and what to say to someone who's having a rough time.
+Remember that each person is different, and while these tips are a guide, when helping a friend with depression or anxiety, it’s important to talk with your friend about what they feel they need.

-Not totally sure what depression is or what it means for your friend?
-A really great first step in helping your friend is to find out more about depression – this will help you to better understand what they’re going through.
+Not totally sure what depression or anxiety are, or how to help a friend with depression or anxiety?
+A really great first step in helping your friend is to find out more about depression, anxiety or anything else your friend is going through – this will help you to better understand what's happening and how they feel.

-How do you know if your friend has depression?
+How do you know if your friend is going through a tough time?

-Sometimes it’s hard to know the difference between the regular ups and downs of life, and what is described as depression.
-Someone experiencing depression might feel ashamed, and worried about how their friends might react if they talk about it.
+Sometimes it’s hard to know the difference between the regular ups and downs of life, and mental health concerns like depression and anxiety.
+Someone experiencing mental health concerns might feel ashamed, and worried about how their friends might react if they talk about it.

-Not everyone experiences depression in the same way, and symptoms can vary; however, there are changes in the way a person with depression acts that you can look out for.
+Not everyone experiences depression or anxiety in the same way, and symptoms can vary; however, there are changes in the way a person going through a tough time acts that you can look out for.
 If your friend is experiencing depression, they might:

 - seem down or tearful a lot of the time, or cranky more often